Genzaiwuxian/udacity-term1-p2/CarND-Traffic-Sign-Classifier-Project - upload/README.md

    - layer 3 Fully connected layer: Input = 400.
 Output = 120, rele activation
    - layer 4 Fully connected layer: Input = 120.
 Output = 84, rele activation
    - layer 5 Fully connected layer: Input = 84.
 Output = 10, return logits

+   - the architecture is based on LeNet, bacasue it's do very well on image identification from 1998.
+   - in order to built it for our project, the image size should be adjust into (32, 32, 3) (size, and the gray scale issue)
+   - change the fully out put layers, casue our project have 43 classlifcations, and LeNet have 10
+   - in order to prevent our net from overfitting, the code shuffle the image and classes, training epoch is 10 and each epoch the loss is decreasing. using Relu

 ### Model Training
 - optimizer: Adam
 - batch size: 128